-Longleat opened in 1994 as the third of Center Parcs' villages.
-In the 2017 financial year, Longleat generated £87 million in revenue and £46 million Adjusted EBITDA.
+Longleat Forest opened in 1994 as the third of Center Parcs' villages.
+In financial year 2018, Longleat Forest generated £92 million in revenue and £50 million Adjusted EBITDA.
+For the 24 weeks ended 11 October 2018, Longleat Forest generated £44 million in revenue and £25 million Adjusted EBITDA.

 The property is located approximately four miles west of Warminster and 25 miles southeast of Bristol.
 It forms part of the Longleat Estate.
-Longleat covers an area of approximately 405 acres.
+Longleat Forest covers an area of approximately 405 acres.